Anty45/Tweets-popularity/README.md

 ### IV- Tableau visualization

 Well you just have to connect tableau to messages.xlsx.
 These files will be present in scripts/ressources/ directory

+### V- NLP

+* Can we predict if a tweet will become viral ?
+     * the tweets ?
+     * the person who like it ?
+     * when they like it ?
+     * Is it an answer to a viral tweet ?
+     * is a quoted tweet
+          * if yes, what is the characteristic of this original tweets ?

+* Can we say why this tweet is viral ?
+* Can we generate viral tweet ?